SummerCup/SummerCup2023/README.md

         <th>TNT</th>
     </tr>
 </table>
 * Third game will be started.
 Winner will go to Finall.
-Game end (TNT 2 - 1 FALCON)
+*Third game result: TNT 2 - 1 FALCON.
+Finall is between EMPEROR and TNT
 <br>
 <br>
 <br>